 The World Health Organization’s (WHO) International Statistical Classification of Diseases and Related Health Problems (ICD) is the international standard for systematic coding, recording, reporting, analysis, interpretation, and comparison of mortality and morbidity data.
-The 11th edition will go into effect globally on January 1, 2022, but countries may take years to adopt the revision.
+The 11th edition will go into effect globally on Jan 1, 2022, but countries like the U.S. may take years to adopt the revision.
 Here’s what the medical community needs to know to prepare for ICD-11 implementation.

 The History and Development of ICD-10 Standard